40% reduction in time spent notifying neurologists

-The backbone of a successful Stroke TeleHealth program is the availability of dedicated neurologists, and a reliable process to notify them of a requested consult.
+The backbone of a successful stroke telehealth program is the availability of dedicated neurologists, and a reliable process to notify them of a requested consult.
 Intermountain Healthcare’s IT Service Management team helped to translate complex neurologist on-call schedules and escalation protocols into the xMatters system which provides reliable notification to the neurologists when a patient needs an emergent stroke evaluation.

 During the first months of the stroke program’s implementation, Intermountain Healthcare discovered that the traditional paging technology was unreliable for reaching doctors over long distances and did not provide adequate reception in remote mountain locations.
 Transfer specialists had no way of knowing whether their messages had been received or whether to resend messages.
-This resulted in increased wait times for patients suffering stroke.
+This resulted in increased wait times for patients suffering from a stroke.

 “We had difficult and varied escalation protocols,” explains Kristi Hinckley, Transfer Center Supervisor for Intermountain Healthcare.
 “The initial algorithm was complicated and drawn-out.”

-Intermountain Service Management also helped administrative assistants set up dynamic on-call schedules inside xMatters with the intuitive visual scheduling tool.
-They can input a neurologist’s calendar and rotation schedule in advance, modifying them as needed. xMatters uses rules to notify different physician groups depending on the time of day, so admins create the monthly on-call schedules once and the system determines which groups to notify.
+IT Service Management also helped administrative assistants set up dynamic on-call schedules inside xMatters with the intuitive visual scheduling tool.
+They can input a neurologist’s calendar and rotation schedule in advance, modifying them as needed. xMatters uses rules to notify different physician groups depending on the time of day, so admins create the monthly oncall schedules once and the system determines which groups to notify.

 “By implementing xMatters in our notification workflow, we’ve been able to quickly and reliably engage our physicians, which leads to faster evaluation and treatment for our acute stroke patients,” notes Katherine Repko, TeleHealth Operations Initiatives Manager.

-“The Intermountain Stroke request process is quick and efficient every time because it’s simplified and to the point,” Hinckley says.
+“The Intermountain stroke request process is quick and efficient every time because it’s simplified and to the point,” Hinckley says.
 “This is because of our dedicated 24/7 neurologists, a great Transfer Center team, and the programming capabilities of xMatters.”
 “The technical changes we’ve made with xMatters have been a real benefit for us, but more importantly for our patients,” Young agrees.
 “It’s all about our patients.”